OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 description: Deploy a service to an Amazon ECS Cluster.
 ---

 Octopus supports deployments to ECS clusters through the `Deploy Amazon ECS Service` step.
-This step provides a friendly user interface for configuring both service and task definitions in a single screen.
-At deployment time the step generates an AWS CloudFormation template, executes it, and verifies the state of the resulting stack.
+This step provides an opinionated deployment workflow that combines a Fargate task definition and service into a single step.

 :::hint
 Presently only Fargate clusters are supported.
 We might add support for EC2 clusters in the future.
 :::

+An ECS deployment will then execute the following process:

+* Select the Docker image tags to be defined in the task definition when creating a release.
+* Create a new task definition with the details specific to the deployment to a given environment.
+* Configure the service with the task definition from step 2.
+* Combine the provided configuration into a single CloudFormation template.
+* Execute the template via AWS SDK after performing variable substitution and package acquisition.

 The proceeding instructions can be followed to configure the `Deploy Amazon ECS Service` step.
 We have deliberately chosen not to document some fields here as they map directly to ECS settings and are well documented in AWS docs (a link to the relevant docs section is typically provided in the fields' notes section).